corvainx/veluna/README.md

 - Create, name, and describe playlists; edit or delete at any time
 - Upload a custom cover image for any playlist (except Liked Songs)
 - **Enhanced View Selector** — switch between grid and list views with clear "Layout: Grid" and "Layout: List" labels, featuring smooth interactive scaling on hover
-- Drag-to-reorder playlists in the sidebar and tracks within playlists
+- **Collapsible Sidebar Playlists** — sleek collapsible sidebar playlist section with glowing active accents, artwork covers, track count subtitles, and independent expand/collapse toggle
 - **Search within a playlist** — filter tracks by title or artist in real time
 - **Liked Songs** — built-in smart playlist; heart any track anywhere in the app to add it
 - **Import from Spotify** — export your Spotify playlist as a CSV via [exportify.net](https://exportify.net), upload it, and Veluna matches each track against YouTube with a live progress feed.
 Minimize the import window while it runs — a **name & description popup appears automatically when matching completes**, even if the window was closed
-- **Import from YouTube** — paste any public YouTube playlist URL for instant import
+- **Import from YouTube** — paste any public YouTube or YouTube Music playlist link for instant import with automatic playlist title extraction, high-definition cover art, and clean track artist parsing

 ### 📋 Queue
 - Add any track to the persistent queue from search results, playlists, or right-click menus